 You can merge text into survey items and email invitations from various sources, including:

-- Questions: Respondents’ answers to previous survey items
+- Questions: Respondents’ answers to previous survey items (*note that the question you are merging must be on a previous page).

 - Profile Properties: Profile property attributes such as First Name, Last Name, and Email Address.